jacksmedia/site-jacksmedia/docs/tutorial-ai-art/midjourney1.md

 ---
 # AI Art: Midjourney Basics

 Midjourney is a copyrighted, closed-source tool that's available via Discord chat app.
-Many Discord servers are offering it as a new party game, but how to start capturing your imagination into visuals?
+Are you interested in capturing your imagination into visuals?
 This guide will get you moving forward, and then you can learn more as you go.

 ![demolitions expert mermaid troop](./demolisher.png)
 > There are many paramilitary merfolk, but plz draw w/e you wish.

 ## How to Imagine
-- 1️⃣ Go to the Midjourney chat in your server.
+- 1️⃣ Go to the Midjourney server in Discord.
 You can also DM with the MJ bot instead of doing the prompts in a public room, yet you'll learn more working in public.
 - 2️⃣ type in **/imagine**
 - ![prompt is what triggers the art engine](./prompt.png)
 - 3️⃣ the space to *prompt:* will show up, and you can describe what you wanna see it synthesize in there & then press return